grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 There's plenty of advice out there (such as *[On writing spark tables](https://noisesanssignal.blogspot.com/2025/01/on-writing-spark-tables.html)* or *[Build An Adventure Site ](https://cairnrpg.com/first-edition/tools/build-an-adventure-site/#create-spark-tables)*) so this won't be a tutorial on that.

 ### Setting as tables

+Setting is more than just lore]] and every mechanic, random table, item of equipment can communicate setting.

 Based on the principle of [[Tables for everything]], settings can be composed of tables, including typical tables such as encounter tables, [[Create spark tables to inspire|spark tables]] and rumour tables, but also tables of backgrounds, notable NPCs and locations.